minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Name of the wedding officiant

-• Name of parents for both spouses
+• Names of parents for both spouses

 • Location of the wedding

-Marriage records are essential for a variety of reasons.
-Such records are necessary for any official process that requires proof of marriage.
-Examples include applying for spousal benefits, changing a name, or filing immigration documents for a partner.
+Marriage records are essential for any official process that requires proof of marriage, such as applying for spousal benefits, changing a name, or filing immigration documents for a partner.
 Genealogy researchers also rely on such records when tracing family histories.
-Marriage records are typically maintained and disseminated as part of Minnesota family court records.

-What Types of Marriage Records are available in Minnesota
+What Types of Marriage Records Are Available in Minnesota?

 Local agencies in Minnesota maintain different types of marriage records, from consent papers and applications filed before a civil union to certificates created after a marriage.
+Some documents, such as written consent or written bonds, may be required as part of the application process.

-Minnesota Marriage Certificate:
+Minnesota Marriage Certificate

-Minnesota Marriage License:
+Minnesota Marriage License

 Are Minnesota Marriage Records Public?